New to the BIRD?

-– The European Banking Authority Implementing Technical Standards with respect to FinRep requirements (version 2.7), implementing the CRD IV/CRR framework.
+– The European Banking Authority Implementing Technical Standards with respect to FinRep requirements (NEW! updated to version 2.8), implementing the CRD IV/CRR framework.

 – Regulation (EU) 2016/867 of the European Central Bank on the collection of granular credit and credit risk data for resident credit institutions and resident foreign branches of credit institutions (AnaCredit Regulation)